Overview

 Juvenile Drug Treatment Court Program - This program supports treatment and services for youth with substance use problems.
 The courts work to strengthen family engagement, address the root problems that may cause substance use and addiction, and empower young people to lead drug-free and crime-free lives.

-Mentoring for Youth Impacted by the Opioid Crisis and Drug Addiction – This program funds mentoring for substance-using youth and those at risk for misusing substances, as well as youth with family members who are currently misusing drugs.
+Mentoring for Youth Affected by Opioid and Other Substance Use – This program funds mentoring for substance-using youth and those at risk for misusing substances, as well as youth with family members who are currently misusing drugs.
 OJJDP supports local, regional, and national organizations as they strengthen and expand their mentoring services for vulnerable youth.

 Opioid Affected Youth Initiative – The Opioid Affected Youth Initiative provides funding to states, local governments, non-profit organizations, educational institutions and Tribal jurisdictions to develop data-driven, coordinated responses to the opioid epidemic.
 Funding supports programs and services to youth and families impacted by both opioids and other substance use disorders.
 Learn more about the Initiative on the Opioid Affected Youth Initiative website.